AdaCore/learn/intro_to_ada.rst

 As mentioned previously, every "built-in" type in Ada is defined with facilities generally available to the user.

-.. gusthoff: maybe add a link to where this is mentioned?
-What else can the user achieve with these facilities?
-Maybe a link to a section that explains how these facilities can be used?

-.. amiard: This is actually the whole section about types: we mention in integer types that the std int is defined with the facilities we're showing.
-We can put a link but it's 2 pages above. what do you think ?

 Decimal types
 -------------

-TODO: Add section on Floating point and fixed point numbers
+..
+AI for gusthoff: Add section on Floating point and fixed point numbers

 Strong typing
 -------------